Stonehill 2020: Bold Ideas for Academic Innovation and Excellence

 Purpose and Goals

-The Campaign for Stonehill College 2017 – 2022 has a significant commitment to raising funds to advance academic initiatives that will transform the Stonehill educational experience.
+The Campaign for Stonehill College has made a significant commitment to raising funds to advance academic initiatives that will transform the Stonehill educational experience.
 This investment in academic innovation and excellence will enhance the learning outcomes for our students.

 Our donors seek impactful and compelling ideas for their philanthropic investments.
 We are asking our faculty and staff to think big and be bold — to invite the very best in creative and compelling projects that will transform our campus, leverage our existing knowledge and expertise, and promote the discovery of solutions for pressing issues that we face as a community.